 Additional infomation and a selection of data may be found via the links below.
 The data provided here are not intended for publication or research, but to illustrate the potential of the radar.
-Anyone proposing a scientific publication resulting from use of SSR data is required to invite co-authorships from the supporting scientists: Prof. C. Hall, and Prof. J. Röttger.
+Anyone proposing a scientific publication resulting from use of SSR data is required to invite co-authorship from the P.I. / scientist: Prof. C. Hall.

-Server room (UiT Campus), weather (Tromsø), weather SOUSY office container (including indoors temperature) and temperature SOUSY radar container
+weather (Tromsø), and weather SOUSY office container (including indoors temperature)

 Contact person for